Hollis Cline: Research

 Cline's research focuses on brain development, in particular the effect of visual experience of the development of the visual system.
-Her studies have helped increase understanding of mechanisms controlling topographic map formation, neurogenesis, synapse formation and plasticity, neuron development and assembly of brain circuits.
-Cline’s research showed that sensory input, in particular vision, triggers activity-dependent cellular and molecular mechanisms that control the development of neurons, brain circuits and behavior, ultimately by regulating the formation and stability of synapses.
-This model suggests that diverse molecular and cellular mechanisms that affect synapse stability will ultimately impact brain connectivity and function.
+Her studies have helped increase understanding of mechanisms controlling topographic map formation, neurogenesis, synapse formation and plasticity, neuron development, and assembly of brain circuits.
+Cline's study demonstrated that sensory information, particularly visual input, activates activity-dependent cellular and molecular mechanisms that eventually regulate the formation and stability of synapses to control the development of neurons, brain circuits, and behavior.
+According to this hypothesis, various molecular and cellular processes that have an impact on synaptic stability will ultimately have an effect on brain connectivity and function.
 More recently, Cline has shown that exosomes are involved in the development of neurons and brain circuitry.
-Cline’s studies have relevance to a variety of developmental neurological disorders such as Fragile X Syndrome, Rett Syndrome, autism spectrum disorders, and schizophrenia - which are the result of errors in the development of synaptic function and brain circuitry.
+Cline’s studies have relevance to a variety of developmental neurological disorders such as fragile X syndrome, Rett syndrome, autism spectrum disorders, and schizophrenia - which are the result of errors in the development of synaptic function and brain circuitry.
 Alongside her research, Cline is known for her work as a mentor and advocate.